getodk/collect/docs/CODE-GUIDELINES.md

 ## Gradle sub modules

 Collect is a multi module Gradle project.
 Modules should have a focused feature or utility (like "location" or "analytics") rather than represent an architectural "layer" (like "ui" or "backend").
 Collect has an `androidshared` and `shared` module for simple utilities that might be useful in any Android or Java application respectively.
+Modules names should be lowercase and be dash seperated (like `test-forms` rather than `testforms` or `test_forms`).

 ### Adding a new module